Xophmeister/finkl/README.md

 #### `identity`

-Identity function; equivalent to Haskell's:
+Identity function.
+Equivalent to Haskell's:

 ```haskell
 id :: a -> a